6 Days Climb Umbwe Route

 Day 6: School Hut to Summit Down to Horrombo Hut

 We will start the final, and by far the steepest and most demanding, part of the climb by torchlight around 1 a.m.
 We plod very slowly in the darkness on a switchback trail through loose volcanic scree to reach the crater rim at Gillman’s Point (5,685 m.)
 We will rest there for a short time to enjoy the spectacular sunrise over Mawenzi.
-Those who are still feeling strong can make the three hour round trip to Uhuru Peak (5,896 m.), passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
-The descent to School (4,700 m.) is surprisingly fast and, after some refreshment, we continue the descent to reach our final campsite at Horombo (3,720 m.).
-[11-15 hours walking].
+You also have the option of trekking for three more hours all the way up to the Uhuru Peak and witness the sunrise from up there.
+As you ascent, you’ll be passing close to the glacier and ice cliffs that constitutes most of the summit area.
+We’ll then be descending down to School Hut pretty fast and after some refreshment, we continue the descent to reach our final campsite at Horombo (3,720 m.).
+[11-15 hours walking.

 Day 7: Horrombo Hut Down to Marangu Gate